tmsteem82dev/cleaningdata_courseproject/CodeBook.md

 This is the code book for the data cleaning coursera project.
 Find here descriptions of variables, data and any transformations peformed to clean up the data.

+## Usage
+__Prerequisites__
+The run_analysis.R scripts expects the Samsung data in "./Data/UCI HAR Dataset".
+Train data should be put in: "./Data/UCI HAR Dataset/train" Test data should be put in: "./Data/UCI HAR Dataset/test" Feature, Subject and Activity information files should be put in "./Data/UCI HAR Dataset".
+__Run__
+If all conditions are met, run "run_analysis.R" which should produce a file "averagedGroups.txt" in the working directory.
+This file containes the new tidy data set with averages for the groups.

 ## Data
 X_train.txt: Measurements train data.
 Y_train.txt: Activity train data.
 Numbers represent activities.